HavingLunch/AutomaticTestingCucumberJavaSelenium/README.md

 __Feature:__
 * Using Scenario Outline of cucumber to reduce the number of scenarioes.

-* Capturing Screenshoot by using Gem 'win32/screenshot' # by the moment works only on Ruby x32
+* Capturing Screenshoot by using Abstract Window Toolkit

 __Purpose:__
 * Exploring Cucumber Ruby and Watir.